/* Scenario metadata

 <div class="choice-list">

 <<link "B. Continue to Burlington.
-You have briefed the approach, you are set up, and the ILS is flown.
-You are instrument-current and capable."
+You are set up, the airplane is stable, and you are instrument-current and capable."
 "Dec6_BUU_Continue">><</link>>

 <<link "C. 'Approach, five Golf Hotel, request hold at a nearby fix to re-evaluate.'"
 "Dec6_BUU_Hold">><</link>>

 </div>Chicago Approach vectors you east.
-The Waukegan ILS 23 minimums are 400 DA (HAT 290) and ¾ SM visibility.
-Weather is reporting 600 overcast and 2.5 — comfortable above DA, comfortable above mins.
+The Waukegan ILS 23 bottoms out at 290 feet over the field with three-quarters of a mile required.
+Weather is reporting 600 overcast and two and a half: comfortably above minimums on both numbers.
 On a degraded panel with no-gyro vectors, this is workable.

 "Five Golf Hotel, descend and maintain two thousand four hundred, cleared ILS 23 Waukegan, contact Waukegan Tower one-two-zero point zero-five."